Adullam-France Park: Park features

 The park's main attraction is its pristine, unspoiled beauty; gently rolling limestone hills clad in natural Mediterranean vegetation of underbrush (Sarcopoterium), oak trees (Quercus calliprinos), lentisk (Pistacia lentiscus), carobs (Ceratonia siliqua) and buckthorns (Rhamnus lycioides), including seasonal flowers endemic to the Land of Israel (anemones, cyclamens, almond blossoms and asphodels), all within the purlieu of Jerusalem.
 The hills are interspersed with low-lying riverine brooks.
 A section of the park has been planted with pine forests by early Jewish immigrants who settled in the Lachish region at the founding of the State.
 The park is replete with a picnic area, a lookout point and marked trails for hikers and bikers.
 The main bike trail, known as the Kanim Single Track, is made in the form of a loop and extends to a full 23-kilometers, traversing the park from west to east, and is suitable for experienced cyclists with a moderate level of technical ability.
 The other bike trail is known as the Illegal Resident's Trail.
-Within the confines of the park are four principal archaeological sites of historical importance: Adullam, Hurvat Itri, Ḥurvat Burjin (Burgin ruins) and Ḥurvat Madras (Midras ruins), including two lesser known archaeological sites, Ḥurvat Kanim and Ḥurvat Rebbo, and the Adullam Grove Nature Reserve.
+Within the confines of the park are four principal archaeological sites of historical importance: Adullam, Horvat 'Ethri, Ḥurvat Burjin (Burgin ruins) and Ḥurvat Madras (Midras ruins), including two lesser known archaeological sites, Ḥurvat Kanim and Ḥurvat Rebbo, and the Adullam Grove Nature Reserve.
 Remnants of other ancient settlements are known to dot the hilltop landscape.
 The park is run jointly by the Jewish National Fund (JNF – KKL), the Israel Nature and Parks Authority (INPA) and the Israel Antiquities Authority (IAA), and has a visitors' center with guided tours run by the Kfar Etzion Field School.
 The park also caters to limited agricultural needs, such as in viniculture.